flatlandchurch/flatland-site-hugo/content/beliefs.md

 ### The Second Coming

-We believe that Jesus will come again to judge the living and the dead before making all things new.<br><br>
+We believe in the resurrection of the body and the second coming of Christ to judge the living and the dead before making all things new.<br><br>

 {{< action href="/discipleship" context="primary" >}}
 Our Discipleship Pathway